apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

     - The docs can be added to the website normally as described above in [Update the Ozone Website](#update-the-ozone-website).
 The docs link for the original major/minor release can remain alongside the docs link for the patch release.
    - In the event of a critical security vulnerability or seriously harmful bug with a small set of changes in the patch, PMC members may vote to forgo the usual 72 hour minimum time for a release vote and publish once there are enough binding +1s.

-3. Remove the previous patch release from Apache distribution site:
+3. Remove the previous release that this patch release supercedes from the Apache distribution site:

 ```bash
 svn rm -m 'Ozone: delete old version 1.2.0' https://dist.apache.org/repos/dist/release/ozone/1.2.0